andrewacashner/hearingfaithms/chapters/chapter-2.md

 stylis, vnusquisque suæ naturali inclinationi maximè conformibus afficiuntur."]
-What delights a person with a sanguine temperament might enrage or madden a melancholic listener; what has a strong effect on one person may have no effect at all on another [@Kircher:Musurgia, 550].
+What delights a person with a sanguine temperament might enrage or madden a melancholic listener; what has a strong effect on one person may have no effect at all on another.
+[@Kircher:Musurgia, 550]
 "Music does not just move any subject, but the one with which the natural humor of the music is congruent [...] for unless the spirits of the receiving subject correspond exactly, the music accomplishes nothing."
 [@Kircher:Musurgia, 550: "Musica igitur vt moueat, non qualecunque subiectum vult, sed illud cuius humor naturalis musicae congruit [...] quæ nisi recipientis subiecti spiritui extactè respondeant, nihil efficient."]